syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/save-pdf-file/to-amazon-s3.md

 **Step 3:**  Set the PDF Viewer Properties in Typescript PDF viewer component

 Set the `serviceUrl` property of the PDF viewer component to the URL of your web service project.
 Replace `https://localhost:44396/pdfviewer` with the URL of your web service project that hosts in the web service project, set the `documentPath` property to the PDF file name you want to load from AWS S3.
-Ensure that you pass the document name from the AWS S3 bucket to the `documentPath` property.
+Ensure that you pass the document name from the bucket to the `documentPath` property.
 This specifies the location of the PDF file to be loaded by the viewer component.

 ```typescript